jackyef/source-map-explorer-remote/README.md

+## What is this?
-## Wrapper around [source-map-explorer](https://github.com/danvk/source-map-explorer) that works with remote URLs.
+Wrapper around [source-map-explorer](https://github.com/danvk/source-map-explorer) that works with remote URLs and chrome code coverage.

 ## Install: